Aegiq/lightworks/docs/source/emulator/sampler.rst

     results = sampler.sample_N_outputs(10000, seed = 1)

 This method also supports supplying a random seed for the creation of repeatable results.
-It returns a :doc:`../emulator_reference/sampling_result` object, which has a range of useful functionality, but primarily the ``plot`` method can be used to view the output counts from the sampling experiment. ``show = True`` is passed to directly display the created plot.
+It returns a :doc:`../emulator_reference/sampling_result` object, which has a range of useful functionality, but primarily the ``plot`` method can be used to view the output counts from the sampling experiment.

 .. code-block:: Python